yamini-bhaskar/sql_retail_sales/README.md

 GROUP BY day_timing
 ```

-7. **Retrieve the total sales quantity and dollar for each category**:
+7. **Calculate total sales quantity and dollar for each category**:
 ```sql
 SELECT Category, SUM(quantity) as total_quantity, sum(total_sale) as total_dollar_sale
 FROM retail_sales